Jun-shen/homework/06_data-comm_lzw-code.md

 output the code for STRING <br>

 ## Homework (due date: 10/2)
-Use LZW algorithm to encode "thisisthe".
+Use LZW algorithm to encode "abcabcabcabcabcabcabcabcabcabcabcabc".